 by Jamie Redman

-What do you think about the decentralized autonomous organization looking to raise funds to help free Julian Assange?
+What do you think about the MIT students who kept their bitcoin and those who sold the asset not too long after they got the free coin?
 Let us know what you think about this subject in the comments section below.

 Image Credits: Shutterstock, Pixabay, Wiki Commons